Batchelor Cornerflow Example#

 *********** profiling figure in output/batchelor_scaling_direct_nest.png

 If sufficient computational resources are available when running this notebook (unlikely during website generation) this should show similar results to the original version.
-For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.3 generated on a dedicated machine using a local conda installation of the software.
+For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.5 generated on a dedicated machine with a local conda installation of the software.

 # the list of the number of processors to test the convergence on